 Glacier.

-Icebergs breaking off glaciers at Cape York, Greenland
+Icebergs breaking off glaciers at Cape York,

 A glacier is a large, slow-moving mass of ice, formed from compacted layers of snow that slowly deforms and flows in response to gravity and high pressure.
 The word glacier comes from French via the Vulgar Latin glacia, and ultimately from Latin glaciesmeaning ice.

 Glacier ice is the largest reservoir of fresh water on Earth, and second only to oceans as the largest reservoir of total water.
-Glaciers cover vast areas of the Polar Regions and are found in mountain of every continent except Australia, although there are glaciers on New Zealand.
-In the tropics glaciers are restricted to the highest mountains.
-The processes and landforms caused by glaciers and related to them are referred to as glacial.
-The process of glacier growth and establishment is called glaciation.
-Glaciers are sensitive monitors of climate conditions and are crucial to both world water resources and sea level variation.
+Glaciers cover vast areas of the Polar Regions and are found in mountain of every continent except

 Types of Glacier.